DeeGrant/random-colors/README.md

 # random-colors

-A silly idea for some website functionality.
+A silly idea for some website functionality inspired by [Cassidy](https://cassidoo.co).

 Check it out [here](https://wrong-colors.netlify.app).